• Expert Services

 Show All Projects

-LU Euston Station Replacement Substation, Ventilation Shaft and Tunnels
+Category 3 Check of LU Euston Station Replacement Substation, Ventilation Shaft and Tunnels

 HS2 Ltd

-As part of the High Speed 2 (HS2) Euston Station enabling works, this project involves the construction of a replacement ventilation/substation shaft and associated tunnels including a temporary construction shaft.
-The SCL tunnels connecting the new vent shaft with existing LU infrastructure will be formed with two linings, a fibre reinforced sprayed concrete primary lining and a cast‐in‐place concrete secondary lining.
-The tunnels will be constructed in advance of the main HS2 works and the tunnel vertical alignment allows for future excavation of the station box above the tunnels.
+The SCL tunnels, connecting the new vent shaft with existing LU infrastructure, comprised of two linings, a fibre reinforced sprayed concrete primary lining and a cast‐in‐place concrete secondary lining.
+The tunnels were constructed in advance of the main HS2 Euston Station works, with their vertical alignment designed to accommodate future excavation of the station box above.

 Category III Check Design Services: